 Should I visit the emergency room first for dental emergencies?

 Potentially life-threatening symptoms (i.e., a fractured jaw, difficulty breathing, trouble swallowing) absolutely warrant a visit to the ER.
-If that’s not the case, and you reside in or around Arlington, then you should call us first.
+If that’s not the case, and you reside nearby, then you should call us first.
 After all, hospitals don’t usually have dental professionals on staff, which means that they won’t be able to address the root of the problem.
 The most they can do is temporarily alleviate your discomfort and refer you back to your dentist.

 Do chipped teeth heal?